-Step 1: Navigate to the 7-Zip download page and select the download link that corresponds to your desired version of the software.
+Step 1: Navigate to the 7-Zip download page, and select the download link that corresponds with your desired version of the software.
 If you’re running the latest version of Windows 10, chances are you want the 64-bit version, but it’s a good idea to confirm which version of Windows you’re running first.

-Once you get used to the process, you can shorten your steps by right clicking ont the files, choosing 7-Zip from the dropdown menu, and choosing to extra the files as you need to.
-Finally, now that your files are out in the open, 7-Zip can help you protect them too.
+Once you get used to the process, you can shorten your steps by right-clicking on the files, choosing 7-Zip from the drop-down menu, and choosing to extra the files as you need to.
+Finally, now that your files are out in the open, 7-Zip can help you protect them, too.

 Other Windows alternatives

-Zipping up files on MacOS is an important feature of the OS, but you need to be able to unpack them, too.
-Apple has a native tool for uncompressing files simply by clicking on them, but it’s a very simple option that doesn’t allow any control over the process.
-For a more complete tool, we suggest another option.
+Zipping up files on MacOS is an essential feature of the operating system, but you need to be able to unpack them, too.
+Apple has a native tool for uncompressing files by just clicking on them, but it’s a streamlined option that doesn’t allow any control over the process.
+For those seeking a complete tool, we suggest another option.

 An oldie but a goodie, Unarchiver easily trumps the built-in archive unpacker that comes with MacOS — aka the aptly-titled Archive Utility.
 The program touts support for a more significant number of file formats and offers additional functionality more akin to 7-Zip than other available offerings on the web.
 Though Unarchiver cannot create RAR files, it still allows you to open RARs with just a few steps.